Maxime999/MetroCollect/USAGE.md

  * CPU metrics from `/proc/stat`
  * Memory metrics from `/proc/meminfo`
  * Network metrics from `/proc/net/dev`
- * Addtional network metrics with Ethtool
+ * Additional network metrics with Ethtool

 Those metrics are organized hierarchically.
 For instance, `/cfm/memory/cached` represents the amount of cached memory on the system, while `cfm/network/eth0/rx/bytes` represents the number of bytes received by `eth0`.